RyanMcNeill1977/qgis_tutorial/lesson1.md

 Download the U.S. states for 2016.
 Unzip it.

-Now back to QGIS.

-On the left side of the screen, you see a number of icons, each for a different kind of data you can add.
-We're using a shapefile, an extremely common way of storing GIS data.

 ### What's a shapefile?

+We just downloaded a shapefile, controlled by ESRI (the maker of ArcGIS) and widely used to distribute GIS data.

 A shapefile is actually multiple files.
 Wikipedia has a [good breakdown of a shapefile](https://en.wikipedia.org/wiki/Shapefile).
 I've copied and pasted a few main ingredients.